bhavya-dang/bhavya-dang/README.md

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png"></code>

-* I am currently working on [AniKo](https://github.com/Sync-Codes/AniKo), Urlify! and my portfolio website.
+* I am currently working on [AniKo](https://github.com/Sync-Codes/AniKo), Shortly! and my portfolio website.
 * I am currently learning Vue and GraphQL
 * I have also started writing short tutorials on medium which you can check out [here](https://synxc.medium.com/)
 * If you like my work, you can also [buy me a coffee!](https://www.buymeacoffee.com/synxc)